 National companies partner every day because it's an excellent ad tool to reach new customers and cut the advertising costs at the same time.
 But partnering isn't just for corporate giants.
 Going in with other businesses helps you save advertising money while increasing your exposure to customers.

-Your newsletter shouldn't be used to send ads to your customers, though.
-Use your newsletter to provide your customers with valuable information that makes you the company they remember when they're ready to buy.
+A newsletter helps you keep in touch with your current customers and tap into a market of potential ones.
+Your newsletter shouldn't be used only to send ads to your customers, though.
+Instead, provide your customers with valuable information that makes you the company they remember when they're ready to buy.